 I am an autism specialist.
 I work with children who have a variety of needs and strengths.
 My job is to discover what they are good at and what needs attention; to use their strengths to build new skills through joy and encouragement.
 I enjoy meeting children, connecting with them, figuring out what new skills would most benefit them and then leading them towards learning.
 I am comfortable in this role.
 Too many times to count, I cheerfully communicate to the children that I work with the benefits of learning new skills.
 I reassure and support their attempts at transitions to new environments, their struggles to learn.

-So, when it was my turn to learn something new, it was only fair to follow my own advice.
+So, when it was my turn to be learning new things, it was only fair to follow my own advice.
 I have been happily playing with kids for many years now.
 All of my work comes from referrals.
 I never advertised, had a web page or even a business card.
 I went to conferences and seminars but to learn, not to network.
 I am comfortable and confident about my work with children.
 Two years ago, something happened to push me out of my comfort zone.

 A brilliant teen, Florida Frenz, wanted to share what we had been doing for the last decade.
 She had benefited from all the interventions she had received since the age of three, she wished to share her journey and so she wrote a book.
 She wanted to tell her story but she did not want her life interrupted.
 Going to high school was demanding enough without the discomfort of walking through the halls of school only to see your classmates holding your book, reading about past challenges.
 She asked me if she could remain anonymous and if I would be her spokesperson.
 I agreed.